sedhossein/clean-code-with-clear-coder/README.md

 - Looking back at your older code will inform you about the improvement (or otherwise) in your coding skills.

+- Do not ignore possible errors in your code.
+Don’t put off handling errors until “later” (you won’t get around to it).

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna